chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 DynamoDB was favored over adding additional fields to the existing Database.
 The upload table will be updated and queried frequently by the browser app and the upload service.
 The browser app will query periodically for upload progress.
-The upload service will query the upload table for a cancel pending status, and to update the progress and status of the upload.
+The upload service will query the upload table for a _Cancel Pending_ status, and to update the progress and status of the upload.
 With the current database cached behind CloudFront, the upload service would constantly need to clear the CloudFront cache if the existing database was used.